threatgrid/ctia/README.md

 [![Stories in Ready](https://badge.waffle.io/threatgrid/ctia.png?label=ready&title=Ready)](https://waffle.io/threatgrid/ctia)
 # Cisco Threat Intel API

-THIS IS NOT OPERATIONAL

-This is currently a API sketch, with a data model (schema) partially defined.
-You can run it but most of the API calls will not function.

 Documentation for the API is available once you have it running, at:

     http://localhost:3000/index.html

 ## Goals